saitharun08/DataEngineering-Workshop4_draft/README.md

 # Data Engineering Workshop 4

-One Day workshop on web scraping, extractors and debugging a program.
+One Day workshop on web extraction using Celery and RabbitMQ.

 ## What will you learn by the end of this workshop?
 - By the end of this workshop you will learn how to scrap a website using python
 - You will learn how to save the scrapped data in a database.